-When you use one of these options, Axiom Software automatically creates the necessary connection string in the background when the import is performed.
+When you use this option, Axiom Software automatically creates the necessary connection string in the background when the import is performed.
 If the import is copied to another system or if the current database is restored to a different location, the new context is used to create the connection string.